qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/single-command.md

 - Commands created using [MyCommand](https://dev.bukkit.org/projects/mycommand)
 - Commands which are not registered in a `plugin.yml`, such as [WorldEdit](https://dev.bukkit.org/projects/worldedit) commands

-To add commands to be converted, add them under the `other-command-to-convert` section in the CommandAPI's `config.yml`.
+To add commands to be converted, simply add them under the `other-command-to-convert` section in the CommandAPI's `config.yml`.

 ::: tip Example – Converting arbitrary commands